plycs5/Starch4Kranz/README.md

 ## autoVD.m
-This script contains functions to grayscale (if necessary) image, blur, binarise, and skeletonise the image.
-In addition it will calculate the number of Loose Branch Ends (LBEs) and calculate the ratio of this to estimated vein density.
-Based on this value trimming of LBEs will be done according to a Universal Trim Factor (UTF; defined by user - default of 90) or the mode length of LBEs.
+Function file

 ## running_autoVD.m
 Contains all that is needed to run autoVD.m script.
-User must define UTF (default 90), the ratio (default 0.01) and blur factor (default 15).

 ## blur.m
 Blurs grayscale image - this code is copied from here: